 rstudio-connect.
 Any Unix account configured as a custom

-RunAsuser for a Shiny application or R Markdown report must be a member of the
+RunAsuser for a Shiny application, Plumber API, or R Markdown report must be a member of the

 Installation of R packages always happens as the

 Application.RunAs user.
-A Shiny application or R Markdown report may override its
+An application or R Markdown report may override its

-RStudio Connect can use a local Unix account associated with the currently logged-in user when executing R. This feature requires that user authentication use PAM.
+RStudio Connect can use a local Unix account associated with the currently logged-in user when executing Shiny applications or Shiny documents.
+This feature requires that user authentication use PAM.

 Applications.RunAsCurrentUser property specifies that content can be configured to execute as the currently logged-in user.